ATSiCorp/LinkPanel-V3/docs/docs/contributing/testing.md

 ## Install from beta repo

-If you want to install a new Hestia installation form the beta server.
+If you want to install a new LinkPanel installation form the beta server.

 ```bash
 # Debian